 The astrocytes are star-shaped neuroglia cells that function with numerous projections.
 The projections of astrocytes tightly hold the neurons and their synaptic ends.
 These projections attach the neurons to the blood capillaries, facilitating the transport of nutrients and oxygen.
 By recycling the neurotransmitters and balancing the amounts of ions, astrocytes regulate the external chemical environment of the neurons.

 The oligodendrocytes are the cells that wrap around the axons of the neurons within the CNS.
 They need fewer projections than oligodendrocytes.
 The predictions of oligodendrocytes wrap several times around the axon.
 Since they possess several predictions, each screening wraps around the axons of several neurons.
-The formation of the case round the axon insulates the axons and reduces to the signal transduction through it.
+The formation of the case round the axon insulates the axons and reduces the signal transduction through it.

 The microglial cells were touching the neighboring neurons with thorny procedures.
 They're capable of detecting the injuries of the neurons and perform a phagocytic function by removing the neuron debris.

 The ependymal cells are found within the ventricles of the CNS.
-These cells function a permeable barrier between the underlying cells and, therefore, the humor (CSF).
+These cells function as a permeable barrier between the underlying cells and, therefore, the humor (CSF).
 The movement of cilia within the ependymal cells are involved within the circulation of the CSF.

 The Schwann cells are functionally analogous to the oligodendrocytes within the CNS since they insulate the nerve axons.
 Additionally, Schwann cells are functionally similar to the microglial cells within the CNS, which clear the nerve debris.